MoonlightCapital/MoonlightBot-docs/moderation-commands/softban.md

 # softban

-The `softban` command bans then immediately unbans a user from the current server, deleting all messages they sent in the past 7 days.
+This command bans then immediately unbans a user from the current server, deleting all messages they sent in the past 7 days.

 ## Required permissions